Some of the links in this post may be affiliate links. See our disclosure for more info.

-Honestly though, I don’t always possess the mental fortitude to convince myself to work.
-Hence, am writing this article to find the solution to this problem.
+Honestly, I don’t always possess the mental fortitude to convince myself to work.
+Hence, I am writing this article to find the solution to this problem.

 1. Getting Started When You Don’t Feel Like Doing Whatever You’re Supposed to be Doing

 People think they need to feel motivated before they act, but the truth is motivation comes from doing.
-For instance, once you do 1 push-up, you’ll feel motivated to do more.
+For instance, once you do one push-up, you’ll feel motivated to do more.

-2. You’re Not Working Because You’re Overwhelmed… And Afraid Of Failing
+2. You’re Not Working Because You’re Afraid Of Failing

-For your work, your circle of influence is limited to your hard work and attention to details.
-The results, whether your boss likes what you do or not, is out of your control so don’t dwell on it.
+For your work, your circle of influence is limited to your hard work and attention to detail.
+Whether your boss likes what you do or not, the results are out of your control, so don’t dwell on it.

-3. The Task Is Boring, Repetitive, Tedious, Or You Just Don’t Enjoy Doing It At All
+3. The Task Is Boring, Tedious, or Unenjoyable

 Your brain is wired to avoid pain and seek rewards at all costs, so you can’t convince yourself to do things by thinking, “Next time, I’ll wake up early so I’ll have time to do X.” If you actually had the willpower to do it, you wouldn’t wait ‘til tomorrow in the first place!

 In my case, I always put off washing the dishes.
 If there are no more spoons, I’d use chopsticks.
 No more plates?
 I’ll use paper plates.
-See, my brain is an expert in convincing me to delay these chores.
-Your problem task might be different but your brain works the same way in helping you find creative loopholes and lopsided rationalizations.
+My brain is an expert in convincing me to delay these chores.
+Your problem task might be different, but your brain works the same way in helping you find creative loopholes and lopsided rationalizations.

-Charles Duhigg, author of Power of Habit, says it’s easier to build a habit if you reward yourself for doing it.
-So I use a modified if-then plan with a reward to get these pesky tasks done.
+Charles Duhigg, the author of Power of Habit, says it’s easier to build a habit if you reward yourself for doing it.
+So I use a modified if-then plan with a reward to accomplish these pesky tasks.
 Here’s my if-then plan for dishwashing:

 But if that doesn’t work…